dumlutimuralp/antrea-packet-walks/part_c/README.md

 Next phase is the flow being sent from backendsvc service to the frontend pod and the processing of that flow is explained in the next section.

-# 11. Phase 4 - Service to Frontend Pod
+# 11. Service to Frontend Pod
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_c/README.md#part-c)

 In this section the response from backendsvc service to the frontend pod will be explained.